Diabolik: Diabolik in India

-Diabolik was translated into Tamil and introduced to India in Dec 1987 by Prakash Publishers under their imprint Lion Comics.
-His very first adventure was aptly titled Danger Diabolik.
-Though the story and the character got tremendous response, for various reasons, this was the only story that got published until 2013.
+Diabolik was translated into Tamil and introduced to India in December 1987 by Prakash Publishers under their imprint Lion Comics.
+His first adventure was titled Danger Diabolik.
+Though the story and the character got tremendous response, for various reasons, this was the only story published until 2013.

 In June 2013, Diabolik made his comeback via the same publisher, but this effort had more impact.
 It was launched in the Comic Con 2013 in Bengaluru with the storyline titled Kutra Thiru Vizha (A Carnival of Crime).
 Based on the positive response for the story arc and the style, in December 2013, Diabolik made his third appearance in Operation Tornado.

-Lion Comics publishes these books in high standard digest format and they are priced at INR 40.
+Lion Comics publishes these books in high standard digest format, priced at INR 40.

 Other countries

 Diabolik was translated into Croatian on several occasions.
 First appearance was in Superstrip biblioteka #43 published by Vjesnik - 25 episodes were published (1968-1971).
 New episodes were published by Art Print - 1 episode in 1999, Slobodna Dalmacija - 18 episodes (2000-2002) and Ludens - 4 annuals (2007-2010), 4 episodes (2017-still in print).

 A Serbian translation was launched by Maverick Kraljevo in 2002, with 2 episodes being published.

 In Dutch 56 stories were published.